Find Cheaper Comprehensive Car Insurance Rates in 2023

-Comprehensive coverage, or also known as “other than collision”, is one of the physical damage coverages that you can optionally buy on your car insurance policy.
-It pays for damage to your vehicle for specific claims that are not covered by collision coverage.
+Comprehensive coverage, or also known as “other than collision coverage”, is one of the types of coverage for physical damage that you can optionally buy on your car insurance policy.
+It pays for damage to your vehicle for specific claims that are not covered by an accident that is generally covered with collision coverage.

-Since comprehensive covers damages not caused by a collision, we first have to define what a collision is.
+Since comprehensive auto insurance coverage covers damages not covered by collision insurance, we first have to define what a collision is.
 A collision is defined as upset of your vehicle or impact with another vehicle or object.

-Comprehensive covers things that are not considered to be a collision.
+Comprehensive car insurance covers things that are not considered to be a collision.
 Those items are:

 - Missiles or falling objects

 - Explosion or earthquake

 Claims that are caused by hitting a bird or animal are the one exception to the collision definition, as those are covered by comprehensive coverage.

 Let’s take a look at some example claim scenarios and how your car insurance policy will respond.